artem-zinnatullin/TheContext-Podcast/show_notes/Episode_9_Part1.md

  - [Discussion after the episode](https://github.com/artem-zinnatullin/TheContext-Podcast/issues/62)

-In this episode we have talked with Alexey Tsvetkov who works at the kotlin team at jetbrains about kotlin's gradle plugin, compilers and build systems in general.
+In this episode we have talked with Alexey Tsvetkov who works at the Kotlin team at jetbrains about Kotlin's gradle plugin, compilers and build systems in general.

 In the first part (of two parts) we have covered:

  - Gradle Build System and its build phases
- - kotlin Gradle plugin
+ - Kotlin Gradle plugin
- - Compiling mixed kotlin and Java projects
+ - Compiling mixed Kotlin and Java projects
  - Incremental compilation
  - How a compiler works
  - Compiler Frontends and Backends